In a burst of scintillation the ship emerged from subspace.

 “Just so.”
 He nodded and turned to the watch operator.
 “Maintain alert status and give me position of the primary target.”

-“They’re maintaining neutral status, and their defense screens are up.”
+“They’re maintaining neutral status, and their shield grid is up.”

 “Then we wait.”

 * * *

 The comms alert beeped and Kukll turned as the image cleared.

 “Sir, it’s three hours plus,” the operator said.

 “All landing boats maintaining low orbit.
 The target has assumed a geosynchronous position above Sachmm-nn.
 All other bases—”

 “I know,” Kukll snapped and slammed his fist against the desk.
 “Is Virr’s ship in line-of-sight?”